 Scaffolding on Big Ben

 The tower has been wrapped in scaffolding for repairs on three occasions since it was built – in the 1930s, 1950s and 1980s.
-In 2017, the most comprehensive and complex conservation of the old clock tower began.
+In 2017, the most comprehensive and complex conservation of the old clock tower began, with scaffolding removed from the entirety of the Elizabeth Tower in 2022.
 Read all about it here.